mcdexio/mcdex-references/en/perpetual-tech.md

 As a market participant, AMM's behavior is similar to traditional market makers: AMM gives bid and ask prices, and traders buy/long or sell/short with AMM.
 MCDEX Perpetual AMM currently uses a constant product pricing model.
 This is a pricing model that has been fully validated in Uniswap.

 Unlike traditional market makers, anyone can provide AMM with liquidity and increase AMM's market making depth by adding inventory to AMM.
-We call the person who provides liquidity to AMM a Liquidity Provider(LP).
+We call the person who provides liquidity to AMM a Liquidity Provider.
 Liquidity Providers are exposed to risks when imbalanced between long and short, and obtain trade fee income.

 ### AMM's Margin Account